JackKuo666/JackKuo666.github.io/README.md

 * **SLMP Platform:** Proposed and implemented an LLM-powered platform for automated literature summarization, keyword extraction, and article analysis (A scientific paper published).

-* **Chemical Literature Mining:** Contributed to an LLM Agent system for extracting reaction predictions and molecular properties from chemical literature (A manuscript has been preprinted).
+* **Chemical Literature Mining:** Contributed to an LLM Agent system for extracting reaction predictions and molecular properties from chemical literature (A manuscript has been preprinted and has been accepted by ICCV 2025 workshop).

 * **CRISPR-Cas Discovery:** Participated in leveraging foundation models to identify novel Casλ homologs for advancing gene editing research (A scientific paper published).